admkopec/LSFileWrapper/README.md

 ### Updating Contents
 > **_Notice:_** File wrappers only.

-To update the contents of a regular file wrapper use `-updateContent`.
+To update the contents of a regular file wrapper use `-updateContent`, named `update(newContent:)` in Swift.
 ```objective-c
 LSFileWrapper* fileWrapper;